 That means an approach that’s more people focused, especially with those from vulnerable communities.
 The campaign aims to build the resilience of 4 billion people particularly at risk to the consequences of the climate crisis by 2030, for example from extreme heat or drought.

-How Can I Support It?
+How Can I Take Action to Help?